Favorite contributor, Nicole Cody of Cauldrons and Cupcakes, is showing us how to make her Moms Tropical Pie.

 It certainly has fond memories for Nicole and she cheerfully boasts it’s a childhood favorite.
 It’s easy to see why!
 We can’t wait to road test this one and you won’t be disappointed!

-Her Mother used to bake this Pie in Summer, whenever they had a BBQ or if her family was invited somewhere for a meal.
+Her Mum used to bake this Pie in Summer, whenever they had a BBQ or if her family was invited somewhere for a meal.

 - 2 cups unsweetened shredded coconut